FREE UK SHIPPING ON ORDERS OVER £50

 Tremella is also known to support our body’s natural production of collagen.
 Thanks to its high level of polysaccharides and amino acids, tremella can promote skin collagen synthesis which can help to boost elasticity, improve firmness and reduce fine lines and wrinkles.
 A beauty hack brought to you by Mother Nature!(5)

-Studies(6) suggest that Tremella has anti-inflammatory capabilities.
 Tremella’s polysaccharides may also reduce oxidative stress, helping to alleviate the damage caused by free radicals.
-Free radicals are unstable chemicals that cause oxidative stress in our bodies, damaging DNA and leading to diseases like atherosclerosis, chronic obstructive pulmonary disease and Alzheimer disease.
-Tremella may help to prevent cell damage caused by too many free radicals, and as a result, may help to protect you from certain chronic conditions.(7)
+Free radicals are unstable chemicals that cause oxidative stress in our bodies, damaging DNA.

 For those of you interested in how fungi may help boost cognitive performance, see our blog on Lion’s Mane.
 This mushroom has become very well known for its potential to help repair nerve damage, nerve growth factors and improve memory and focus.